WIPACrepo/lta/README.md

 For example, running a Picker and sending its log output through the log lens:

-    picker.sh | loglens
+    bin/picker.sh | loglens

 ### Log Filter
 There is a small helper script `logfilter` that can be used to cull non-JSON output from structured log output.
 If debugging messages are crashing the log lens, this construction may help:

-    picker.sh | logfilter | loglens
+    bin/picker.sh | logfilter | loglens

 ### Local test environment
 It is possible to test LTA locally, but the setup for the local test environment has a few steps.
 This section walks you through that process.

 #### Install docker
-For Linux Mint 18, there is a script in the root directory:
+For Linux Mint 18, there is a script in the resources directory:

-    install-docker.sh
+    resources/install-docker.sh

 #### Install circleci-cli
 As root, the following command installs circleci-cli locally: